dannypv05261/x728-ups-auto-shutdown/README.md

 5. Reboot your PI

 You can check the log in /var/log/syslog file for app started, app error, power supply event change, etc.

-You can keep plugin and eject the power supply cable connected to the UPS, and you can find how robust the program is ~.
+You can test the program by keeping plugin and eject the power supply cable connected to the UPS, and you can find how robust the program is ~.

 This is based on the sample script in https://github.com/geekworm-com/x728